jroshanjha/Product-Review-Sentiment-Analysis/README.md

 [# -Product-Review-Sentiment-Analysis

-# 💬 Sentiment Analysis System – CProduct-Review-Analysis
+# 💬 Sentiment Analysis System – Sentiment Analysis for Product-Review

 Objective: Analyze Product reviews and classify them as positive or negative.
 I have download dataset from Kaggle <br>